jasoneckert/CultOfMac/README.md

 A few drinks later, I somehow got roped into making a bet that I could write a proper book on the Cult of Mac in a weekend.
 So I did.
 It’s called Escaping the Cult of Mac: A Guide from a Cult Survivor.

-I've revised it twice: May 2019 (reader contributions) & May 2020 (new info and reader contributions)
+I've revised it three times: May 2019 (reader contributions), May 2020 (new info and reader contributions) & October 2020 (new info).

 The current version is 78 pages long.